-- An 8-bit Certificate Type value, where $01{16}$ shall be used to indicate a first-generation AACS drive - A Bus Encryption Capable (BEC) bit, where 12 shall be used to indicate that the drive is capable of performing the Bus Encryption that is to be later specified.
-If the drive is not capable of performing the Bus Encryption, the BEC bit shall be set to 02.
-When both the drive and PC host are capable of performing the Bus Encryption, the Bus Encryption shall be performed.
-The details of Bus Encryption will be specified at a future date.
-Until such time, the BEC bit will be set to 02. - A 2-byte Length of the certificate data including signature. - A 6-byte unique Drive ID. - A 40-byte Drive Public Key. - A 40-byte Signature Data (Drive\Certsig), that is to be verified by using the AACS\LApub.
-AACS\Verify(AACS\LApub, Drive\Certsig, Drive\Cert) where Drive\Certsig is Byte 52 through Byte 91 of the Drive Certificate and Drive\Cert is Byte 0 through Byte 51 of the Drive Certificate.
+- An 8-bit Certificate Type value, where 0116 shall be used to indicate a first-generation Licensed Drive - A Bus Encryption Capable (BEC) bit, where 12 shall be used to indicate that the Licensed Drive is capable of performing the Bus Encryption as specified in section 4.8.
+If the Licensed Drive is not capable of performing the Bus Encryption, the BEC bit shall be set to 02. - A 2-byte Length of the certificate data including signature. - A 6-byte unique Drive ID. - A 40-byte Drive Public Key. - A 40-byte Signature Data (Drive_Cert{sig}), that is to be verified by using the AACS_LA{pub}.
+AACS_Verify(AACS_LA{pub}, Drive_Cert{sig}, Drive_Cert) where Drive_Cert{sig} is Byte 52 through Byte 91 of the Drive Certificate and Drive_Cert is Byte 0 through Byte 51 of the Drive Certificate.